|Nutrition Facts (per serving)|

-- While the coating is still tacky but no longer dripping, sprinkle the desired toppings (nuts, coconut, sprinkles, etc) on the brownie pop before setting it on a baking sheet to finish setting.
-Alternately, you can stick the pops upright in Styrofoam to allow them to finish drying.
+While the coating is still tacky but no longer dripping, sprinkle the desired toppings (nuts, coconut, sprinkles, etc) on the brownie pop before setting it on a baking sheet to finish setting.
+Alternatively, you can stick the pops upright in styrofoam to allow them to finish drying.

 - To prevent cracks from forming in the chocolate coating, you want to dip the brownie pops when they have lost some of their coldness from the freezer, but do not allow them to get so warm that they fall off the lollipop stick when being dipped.
 A moderately cool temperature is best.

 - Brownie pops can be served immediately, or they will keep in an airtight container in the refrigerator for up to one week.
 The chocolate coating will get softer as time progresses.
 Allow to come to room temperature for best taste and texture when serving.